cpinitiative/ide/README.md

 We use Playwright for our e2e tests.
 The VSCode extension for Playwright can be useful for debugging tests.

+Note: If you are using the production YJS servers, the Copy Files test will fail because the `YJS_SECURITY_KEY` environment variable needs to be set.
+For local development, feel free to ignore the Copy Files CI test.
+Alternatively, you can run a local YJS server (see the `ide-yjs` repository) and use that instead.

 ### Configuring Firebase

 You can update the Firebase configuration (if you want to use a custom firebase project, for example) by modifying `pages/_app.tsx`.